cashenkes/course_sustainableSE/_literature_review_2022/2022_Marco_Shifting.md

 ---

 <!--mandatory fields: paper_title, readby, paper_author, journal, year, doi or preprint or arxiv, slides (if you have), abstract, annotation -->

-@misc{gerosa2021shifting,
-      title={The Shifting Sands of Motivation: Revisiting What Drives Contributors in Open Source}, author={Marco Gerosa and Igor Wiese and Bianca Trinkenreich and Georg Link and Gregorio Robles and Christoph Treude and Igor Steinmacher and Anita Sarma}, year={2021},
-      eprint={2101.10291},
-      archivePrefix={arXiv},
-      primaryClass={cs.SE}
-}